xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/index.md

 CloudSearch can be supplemented by CloudFilters to create a rich faceted search experience for your web store.
 CloudFilters provides an efficient way to navigate through a large list of products to find items matching certain filtering criteria.
 Customers can express their search needs in a convenient and natural way — filter by price, category, brand, size, color or any other attribute they want.

-1. Enabling CloudSearch and CloudFilters
+1. {% link "Enabling CloudSearch and CloudFilters" ref_7qk2On7k %}
-2. Understanding CloudSearch
+2. {% link "Understanding CloudSearch" ref_5IHjr19k %}
-3. Managing Promotions
+3. {% link "Managing Promotions in CloudSearch" ref_0OurnBzC %}
 4. Managing Synonims
 5. CloudFilters